rishisareen/rishisareen.github.io/blog/_posts/2025-09-13-Protein-Myths.md

 ### How Much Protein Do You Actually Need?

-Think of protein requirements like mobile data plans—it depends on how you use your body:
+Think of protein requirements like mobile data plans, it depends on how you use your body:

 | Lifestyle                      | Protein Needed (per kg body weight per day) | Notes                                  |
 | ------------------------------ | ------------------------------------------- | -------------------------------------- |